aleshaleksey/fansys23/12-equipment-economy.md

 **Cow/Ox**: Large ruminants that prefer lush grasses.
 They typically weigh between 500-2000lb and provide meat, milk and hide.
 They are also strong enough to pull carts and wagons, although not particularly fast.
 Being large, and typically horned, they are relatively defended from most beasts, but can be hunted by larger dinosaurs, monsters and dragons.

-**Bees**: Bees are venomous insects that dwell in colonies of 100K-1M individuals.
+**Bees**: Bees are venomous insects that dwell in colonies of one hundred thousand and a million individuals.
 They gather nectar and pollen.
 They provide honey and wax.

 **Falcon**: Falcons are predatory birds that prefer to hunt birds.
 This makes them valuable for hunting, but also for delivering messages.